briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 - using `@nuxt/image` for optimized image formats (`webp`)
 - adjust colors for improved contrast (measured using [webaim.org](https://webaim.org/resources/contrastchecker/))
 - fixes for `head` metadata

+## Interactivity

+I use a few plugins for interactity on my site.
+These plugins needed some slighy modifications and upgrades

+### Drift

+Drift is a chat box that lets users send me message.
+When someone sends me a message I can see what page of my website they are on and I can also see their location (based on their IP address).
+I get messages in the Drift app on my phone.
+In total I have had 320 conversations since I initially added the plugin a few years ago.

+### MailChimp email list

+I have an email list of 55 people that I manage through MailChimp.
+Occasionally I send out emails about new articles on my blog and other updates.
+It is a fun way to practice email marketing!

+### FormSubmit

+FormSubmit is a free service that lets people send me a message through a form on my site's Contact page.

+### Disqus

+Disqus is a comments plugin that I use on my blog articles.
+I don't get a lot of comments, but comments are always welcome!

 ## TODO